Marclie/SuaveStateScanner/README.md

 - For problematic points that cause the script to fail, you can try to manually reorder the states at that point.
 This can be done by editing the input file and changing the order of the states at that point.
 The script will then use this new order as the starting point for its reordering procedure.

 - Additionally, you can set the energy and properties of the problematic points to 'nan' in the input file.
-The script will then ignore these points via interpolation and will not try to reorder the states at these points.
-Unless the `keepInterp` parameter is set to True, the script will not output the interpolated points in the output file (those points will have 'nan' for the energy and properties).
+The script will then ignore these points, either explicitly or via interpolation `interpolate`, and will not try to reorder the states at these points.
+Unless the `keepInterp` or `interpolate` parameter is set to True, the script will not print the nan/inf points in the output file (those points will have 'nan' for the energy and properties).

 - If you are still having trouble, please contact me at my [email](mailto:mliebenthal@fsu.edu) or submit a ticket and I will try to help you out.